jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## Multitrack Session

-Project file \(SESX\) and editing interface used to arrange sound bites spatially.
+Project file \(SESX\) and editing interface used when arranging the order and cadence of sound bite WAV files.

 ## PKF